Sources 2 in Luxembourg for the first time!

 Virgil Widrich – Case Study

-The Austrian writer/director will present his recent feature film The Night of a 1.000 Hours, focusing on the intense script development process during a Sources 2 workshop, individual coaching by Sources 2 advisers Louise Gough and Miguel Machalski as well as the exciting collaboration with screenwriting legend Jean-Claude Carrière.
-Virgil will also illuminate the innovative process of shooting the whole film in a house that was not built but rear projected on screens behind the actors.
-Virgil's presentation will be followed by a networking event with film professionals from Luxembourg, Saarland, Lorraine and Belgium, realised in cooperation with Creative Europe Desk Luxembourg.
+The Austrian writer/director will present his recent feature film Night of a 1.000 Hours, focusing on the intense script development process during a Sources 2 workshop, individual coaching by Sources 2 advisers Louise Gough and Miguel Machalski and the collaboration with screenwriting legend Jean-Claude Carrière.
+Virgil will also illuminate the innovative process of shooting the film in a house that was not built but rear projected on screens behind the actors.
+Virgil's presentation will be followed by a networking event with film professionals from the Greater Region (Luxembourg, Saarland, Lorraine, Rhineland-Palatinate, Wallonia), realised in cooperation with Creative Europe MEDIA Desk Luxembourg.

 – Sunday, 2nd April 2017 / 18:00 screening at Hotel Ecluse